-In 2009 Mike set up his own consultancy business before becoming involved in local politics where he was elected as a WCC Councillor and became Cabinet Member for Transport and Communities.
+In 2009 Mike set up his own consultancy business before becoming involved in local politics.
+He was elected as a WCC Councillor and became Cabinet Member for Transport and Communities.
 He left politics and business in 2016 to concentrate on his voluntary work as a trustee with local charities and other roles in the not-for-profit-sector.
 He currently chairs three organisations in addition to his HCT roles.

 Louise has had a long career in museums and galleries, in particular in education and interpretation.
 She spent 11 years at Jane Austen’s House Museum in Chawton, where she took the lead on significant development of the museum site and became head of the organisation in 2010.
 She was a guest curator on Hampshire Cultural Trust’s ground-breaking 2017 exhibition, The Mysterious Miss Austen.